magento/devdocs/guides/v1.0/config-guide/config/magento-mode.md

 For more information about specifying a mode, see <a href="#mode-specify">Specify a mode</a>.

 <h2 id="view-file-trouble">Troubleshooting</h2>
-This section discusses errors that result from running the view files creation tool without first <a href="{{ site.gdeurl }}install-gde/bk-install-guide.html">installing the Magento software</a>.
+This section discusses errors that result from view files creation tool without first <a href="{{ site.gdeurl }}install-gde/bk-install-guide.html">installing the Magento software</a>.

 **Symptom**: Any of the following errors display when you run the static file creation tool: